dartmouth-dltg/container_management_labels/README.md

 This plugin was originally a fork of https://github.com/hudmol/container_management

 The plugin adds a new option to the Bulk Operations menu in the Manage Top Containers view.
-The new menu option allows a user to print labesl directly from the browser.
+The new menu option allows a user to print labels directly from the browser.
 The user can select which fields to add to the label, what barcode type to use if any of the selected fields are barcode fields and what label type to print.

 It supports two label sizes on install: